krislenon/content-review-workflow/README.md

   - Complete (not missing major parts)
   - No copyright issues
   - Answerable
-- If question has issue, skip with approriate reason accordingly.
+- If the question has an issue, skip with appropriate reason accordingly.

 ---